Best Psychiatrist Near Me, Sheenie Ambardar MD

 1. Social Anxiety Disorder: If you have social anxiety, everyday interactions can feel like a minefield.
 You might be at a party, and spend the whole time worrying about whether people are judging your clothes or thinking you're boring.
 You might avoid dating because the thought of making small talk or eating in front of someone new makes your palms sweat and your throat close up.
 Seeing a psychiatrist for social anxiety can help you build up confidence in these social situations.

-Whether you're struggling with panic attacks, OCD, or PTSD, seeing a psychiatrist for anxiety can provide much-needed help and relief.
+Whether you're struggling with panic attacks, OCD, or PTSD, seeing an anxiety psychiatrist can provide much-needed help and relief.

 1. Specific Phobias: Phobias are intense, irrational fears of specific objects or situations.
 If you have a phobia, you might go to great lengths to avoid the thing you fear, whether it's heights, public speaking, or flying on an airplane.
 When you're confronted with your phobia, you might feel panic, nausea, or a strong urge to flee.
 A common example of a specific phobia is a fear of needles, which may cause you to avoid necessary lab work, even if it means risking your health.
 An experienced psychiatrist can use techniques like gentle Exposure Therapy to help you gradually overcome specific phobias.